locxter/twrfhn/README.md

-# Tower of Hanoi
+# twfhn

 ## Overview

-This is my visualization of the classic game Tower of Hanoi using an iterative algorithm to calculate the fastest way of solving it.
+This is a visualization of the classic game Tower of Hanoi using an iterative algorithm to calculate the fastest way of solving it.

 ## Dependencies